joergschultzelutter/secure-aprs-bastion-bot/README.md

 Manage your IT infrastructure via APRS messaging (to a certain extent).

+## Introduction

 I recently went on a multi-day hiking trip and discovered that a program on one of my home servers had crashed due to an error.
 I had my cell phone with me and was able to access the computer via ssh and restart the program, but there are still areas in my country where there is _zero_ cell phone reception (kudos to the German government).

 So what to do in such a case?
-In most of these cases where I am stuck in the wilderness without no cell phone reception, there would still be an APRS-enabled repeater nearby, and so the idea was born to create an APRS-enabled bastion host that would give me access to my internal IT infrastructure in case of an emergency. `secure-aprs-bastion-bot` tries to fill this gap.
+In most of these cases where I am stuck in the wilderness without no cell phone reception, there would still be an APRS-enabled repeater nearby, and so the idea was born to create an APRS-enabled bastion host that would give me access to my internal IT infrastructure in the event of cell phone network unavailability. `secure-aprs-bastion-bot` aims to support this use case.

 ## Features